What Is Car Suspension System? Its Diagram, Types, And How It Works

 MacPherson Suspension

-The inclusion of a steering pivot in the suspension itself marked it apart, which is why it was used in the front suspension.
+The front suspension used a steering pivot to set it apart.
 A damper, a steering knuckle with two mounts, and a track control arm make up the suspension.

 The knuckle’s top mount connects to the damper, while the lower one connects to the control arm, allowing the chassis and wheel to move in lockstep.
 The suspension can be adjusted to fit a wide range of cars and driving situations.